3.1 Introduction

 - uninstall the PCAPdroid CA from the system store or simply temporary disable it from the Android security settings

-- if the PCAPdroid system CA is installed via a magisk module, then you can use magisk hide on the browser to make it see the PCAPdroid CA as a non-system CA
+- if the PCAPdroid system CA is installed via a Magisk module, then you can use magisk hide on the browser to make it see the PCAPdroid CA as a non-system CA

 3.4.3 Traffic is still encrypted